jimka2001/immersion/README.md

 # Overview

-In this atelier you will experiment with software development in the cloud using GitHub and the Python programming language.
+In this atelier you will experiment with software development in the cloud using GitHub Code Spaces and the Python programming language.

 You will finish the development of a program which will compute the roots of polynomials of degree 1 through 5.